• Skip to primary navigation

 Ooey Gooey, rich and delicious.
 There’s no need to compromise on this one.
 Even with whole grain flour this applesauce zucchini bread recipe is light and moist.

-When cool enough to handle, use the parchment paper to remove zucchini bread from the loaf pan, and transfer to a wire cooling rack.
+When cool enough to handle, use the ends of the liner to remove zucchini bread from the loaf pan, and transfer to a wire cooling rack.

 A loaf of healthy and moist zucchini bread with chocolate chips cooling on a cotton tea towel.